1234max/multivendorbitcoinmart/README.md

-# MultiVendorBitcoinMart - Secure Online Multi vendor Bitcoin Market place
+# Multi Vendor Bitcoin Market - Secure Online Multi vendor Bitcoin Market place
 Secure bitcoin market built on PHP 5.

 Visit these sites to get an idea how good this really is !!!!